kinecosystem/kin-website-docs/docs/documentation/discovery-module-android.md

 ```

 ### Opening *AppsDiscoveryActivity*
-You can open the *AppsDiscoveryActivity* directly with a button of your choice in your application
+You can open the *AppsDiscoveryActivity* directly with a button of your choice in your application.

 ```java
 yourButton.setOnClickListener(v -> {